mbadry1/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 ### Whether to use end-to-end deep learning

-- Here are some guidelines on Whether to use end-to-end deep learning.
-- Pros of end to end deep learning:
+- Pros of end-to-end deep learning:
   - Let the data speak.
+By having a pure machine learning approach, your NN learning input from X to Y may be more able to capture whatever statistics are in the data, rather than being forced to reflect human preconceptions.
-  - Less hand designing of components needed.
+  - Less hand-designing of components needed.
-- Cons of end to end deep learning:
+- Cons of end-to-end deep learning:
-  - May need large amount of data.
+  - May need a large amount of data.
-  - Excludes potentially useful hand design components.
-(It helps more on small dataset)
+  - Excludes potentially useful hand-design components (it helps more on the smaller dataset).
-- Applying end to end deep learning:
+- Applying end-to-end deep learning:
-  - Do you have sufficient data to learn a function of the ***complexity*** needed to map x to y?
+  - Key question: Do you have sufficient data to learn a function of the **complexity** needed to map x to y?
+  - Use ML/DL to learn some individual components.
+  - When applying supervised learning you should carefully choose what types of X to Y mappings you want to learn depending on what task you can get data for.